nillyr/octokonverter/README.md

 Available converters:

-- `octoconf_to_addin_isec.py`: converts the octoconf csv output file to json following the format expected by the add-in
+- `octoconf_to_addin_ti.py`: converts the octoconf csv output file to json following the format expected by the Addin-TI
+- `octoconf_to_xlsx_to_ms_excel.py`: converts the octoconf xslx output file to Microsoft Excel xlsx file

 ## Maintainer